 Sandbox data is isolated from production data, so anything you create in the sandbox will not be accessible in production, or vice-versa.
 This means you can safely experiement and delete data without affecting your production system.

 Differences in Behavior

 Our sandbox environment matches the production environment as much as possible, but there are a few differences to be aware of:

 We currently only support the three major US carriers — UPS, FedEx, and USPS (Stamps.com).
 Other carriers will be added in the future, including international carriers.

 Tip If your preferred carrier is not currently supported, you can still test and develop in our sandbox using one of the supported carriers.
 Then just switch the

 carrier_idwhen you go to production.

 Shipping labels created in the sandbox cannot be used to ship actual packages.
 Depending on the carrier, the label will be watermarked or will have a warning message indicating that it's a test label.

 The shipping rates that you get in the sandbox may not match the rates that you get in production.
 Any negotiated rate discounts that you have are not applied in the sandbox, and some rates are "dummy" rates to prevent abuse of our sandbox for production purposes.

-The sandbox environment has lower rate limits than the production environment.
+The sandbox environment has a rate limit of 20 requests per minute, which is significantly lower than our production environment.
 This helps prevent abuse of our sandbox for production purposes.